Skip to content

 Note

-Note that if the size of the dataset is smaller than batch_size, the obtained batches will have dataset size.
+Note that if the size of the dataset is smaller than batch_size, the used batch_size will be reduced.

 Split a PyTree of data into multiply randomly drawn subsets.

 This function is useful for splitting into training and test datasets.
-The axis of the split if controlled by the batch_axis argument, which specifies the batch axis for each leaf in data.
+The axis of the split if controlled by the batch_axes argument, which specifies the batch axis for each leaf in data.

 Example